FadTheChad/Rizz/README.md

-# Revolt-Bot
+# Rizz
- A test bot using revolt.js
+ A Test Bot using revolt.js and typescript